mattst88/gmail-gitlab-filtering/README.md

 I reached the 20,000 / day email read/write quota during development and expect to never reach it again now that the script functions.

-To improve efficiency (and perhaps avoid hitting quotas), the script creates lists of [GmailThread](https://developers.google.com/apps-script/reference/gmail/gmail-thread)s so they can be passed in batches to [GmailApp.moveThreadsToInbox](https://developers.google.com/apps-script/reference/gmail/gmail-app#moveThreadsToInbox(GmailThread)), [GmailLabel.addToThreads](addToThreads), and [GmailLabel.removeFromThreads](https://developers.google.com/apps-script/reference/gmail/gmail-label#removeFromThreads(GmailThread))  †.
+To improve efficiency (and perhaps avoid hitting quotas), the script creates lists of [GmailThread](https://developers.google.com/apps-script/reference/gmail/gmail-thread)s so they can be passed in batches to [GmailApp.moveThreadsToInbox](https://developers.google.com/apps-script/reference/gmail/gmail-app#moveThreadsToInbox(GmailThread)), [GmailLabel.addToThreads](https://developers.google.com/apps-script/reference/gmail/gmail-label#addToThreads(GmailThread)), and [GmailLabel.removeFromThreads](https://developers.google.com/apps-script/reference/gmail/gmail-label#removeFromThreads(GmailThread))  †.
 It's unclear to me which functions use quota and how much they use.

 † These functions accept only 100 threads per call, so the script calls them multiple times on `.slice()`s of the lists.